Team Member Information Booklet

 Cross is held on the Saturday which falls between 17th and 23rd June

 each year.
 The dates for 2024 onwards are as follows:

 18 or over on the day of the event.
 (No maximum age

 How much is it to enter?

-When will I know if my team has been selected?
+When will I know if my team has been invited?